Tom Burch

 Thomas J. Burch (born July 19, 1931) is an American politician in the state of Kentucky.

 Burch, born in Louisville, attended Bellarmine College, graduating in 1959 in business.
 He served in the United States Navy and United States Naval Reserve from 1948 to 1956, and also worked for General Electric from 1953 to 1991 as a production control manager.
-He was elected to the Kentucky House of Representatives initially in 1972, serving a single term, until 1975.
-He elected again in 1977 to represent district 30, as a Democrat, and has served since.
+In 1969, Burch unsuccessfully ran for the Kentucky Senate, losing to incumbent Republican senator Walter Reichert.
+He was elected to the Kentucky House of Representatives initially in 1971, serving two terms.
+He was defeated for reelection by Republican Jon Ackerson in 1975.
+He was elected again in 1977 when Ackerson retired to run for the Kentucky Senate.
 Committees he served on currently are: Budget Review Subcommittee on Human Resources, Health and Welfare (Chair) House Budget Review Subcommittee on Human Resources, Interim Joint Committee on Health and Welfare (Co-chair), Interim Joint Committee on Licensing and Occupations, Interim Joint Committee on Veterans, Military Affairs, and Public Protection, Licensing and Occupations, and Veterans, Military Affairs, and Public Safety.